tiagostutz/chimpassist/README.md

     name: chimpassist-demo
 ```

+Then open `http://localhost:3210/`, type `admin/admin` for user and password, click on "SIGN IN" (Ou ENTRAR se estiver em português) and you are at the Attendant screen.

-Then, to install the chat widget on your React Application:
+Now, to install the chat widget on your React Application:
 1) `npm install --save chimpassist-widget`
 2) On your main faile (aka `App.js`) put the widget component with the endpoint configuration like this:
 ```JSX